Add Support for Anthropic's Built-in Tools #8248

 Add Support for Anthropic's Built-in Tools

-Adds support for Anthropic's built-in tools (web search, text editor, bash) to bring feature parity with the Python implementation.
+Adds support for Anthropic's built-in tools web search to bring feature parity with the Python implementation.

 • Added support for server_tool_use, web_search_tool_result, and web_search_result content blocks